-As great as London is, it’s good to get out every now and then.
+As great as London is, it’s good to get out every now and then—and this summer more than ever.
 Whether you’re looking to explore other parts of the UK on a visit, or you’re Londoner with itchy feet, there are plenty of places you can get to quickly and cheaply.
-We’ve rounded up some easy day trips from London all costing under £20 in travel expenses, and take less than 1.5 hours to get to because time is as precious as cash.
+We’ve rounded up some easy day trips from London that take less than 1.5 hours to reach because time is as precious as cash.

 Buses travel between London and Oxford regularly every day, taking commuters and tourists to the ancient university city, and run late into the night so you can take your time.
 Plus, travelling by bus means you get to enter the city from the suburbs which include a house with a shark sculpture through its roof.

-Museums are free to visit; the Ashmolean Museum of Art and Archaeology will keep you busy for a while, but the real gem is Pitt Rivers.
+Museums are free to visit.
+The Ashmolean Museum of Art and Archaeology will keep you busy for a while, but the real gem is Pitt Rivers.
 If you’re short on time, you can make this your ‘Pitt’ stop.
-General Pitt Rivers was an influential chap in the 19th century, and his collection of eclectic, eccentric and bizarre objects from his worldly adventures is displayed in a gloriously chaotic way.
+General Pitt Rivers was an influential chap in the 19th century, and his collection of eclectic and eccentric objects from his worldly adventures is displayed in a gloriously chaotic way.
 Wander through the Oxford University Museum Natural History (OUMNH) to enter a world of shrunken heads, antique Blunderbusses (massive old guns), face masks, carvings and assorted musical instruments.

 Once your feet a tired of pounding cobbled pavements, the city is full of proper old pubs for food and drinks.
 You can also can stock up on cheap, tasty food from the covered market and wander for a relaxed stroll in Port Meadow.

 Although a town, rather than a city, it’s still worth a day trip.
-Windsor Castle is the largest and oldest occupied castle in the world.
-Still used as of the Queen’s official residences, and although the entry fee is the princely sum of £20, there are frequent 2-for-1 offers and ticket deals to be found.
+Windsor Castle is the largest and oldest occupied castle in the world and is still used as one of the Queen’s official residences.
+Although the entry fee is the princely sum of £23.50, sometimes there are 2-for-1 offers and ticket deals to be found.

 It gets extremely busy in summer, but it’s a nice place to spend a lazy Sunday, watching boats go by on the river, or taking a stroll up the long walk to visit The Copper Horse in Windsor Great Park.
 If it is sunny, then Savil Garden (which connects to the Great Park) is well worth a trip too, where you can explore 35 acres of hidden gardens, glades, and forest trails.

-Getting there: Train from Waterloo to Windsor and Eton Riverside.
+Getting there: Train from Waterloo or Padington to Windsor and Eton Central.

 Whether or not you agree that the only way is Essex (TOWIE, for those unfamiliar with the TV show), Leigh-On-Sea is a cheap coastal getaway that’s less than an hour from London.